 Since Biltmore Forest is located right between South Asheville and Biltmore Village, it’s incredibly convenient to shopping and dining.
-Not only are there many convenient restaurants and grocery stores just outside the neighborhood on Hendersonville Road, but well-known shopping destinations Biltmore Village and Biltmore Park are also close by.
+Not only are there many convenient restaurants and grocery stores just outside the neighborhood on Hendersonville Road, but well-known shopping destinations like Historic Biltmore Village and Biltmore Park are also close by.

 While Asheville has several public and semi-private golf clubs that are great destinations for tourists, Biltmore Forest Country Club is a private, member-owned club.
 Membership is available by invitation only, but non-members may still play golf and use the club as a guest of a member.

 Homes for sale in Biltmore Forest range from renovated mid-century ranches to grand luxury estates.
 All homes in Biltmore Forest sell for a premium price, even if the home needs extensive renovation or if the value is mostly in the land.